MatthiasHansHeinrichSchmitt/RUST_exam/README.md

 ## Task 4: Add a feature - Automatic Batch Processing
+For this last task, we are referring to `main.rs`.
 This Rust program automatically processes all `.asc` files within a given input directory and generates corresponding visualizations (grayscale, color, and hillshade) for each file.

 The program:
 - Searches for all `.asc` files in the `./dataset/` folder